 One of the most challenging tasks that a lot of companies face is the development of data management processes, tasks, attributes, and roles.
 Using the four-dimensional model of a sub-capability you will succeed in developing the set of processes and roles that match your company’s situation.

 - Set up KPIs and assess data management performance

 If your company has already achieved the desired ‘to-be’ maturity level, the task of monitoring its performance is the next on the list.
 The “Orange” model will assist you in developing a system of KPIs to monitor performance.
 There are also some additional techniques available to evaluate the performance, effectiveness, revenue/cost contribution, and criticality of each data management sub-capability.

 If you are interested to know more about the “Orange” model, we invite you to watch our video presentation HERE.

-In the six following articles I will work out each of these application areas in details one by one.
+In the six following articles, I will work out each of these application areas in detail one by one.